airpair/creating-container-components-part-2-angular-1-directives/post.md

 ## Let's Get Started

-In this tutorial, we will be using an Angular 1.3 directive to re-create the "ot-site" container component from Part 1.
+In this tutorial, we will be using an Angular 1.3 directive to re-create the `ot-site` container component from Part 1.
 As a reminder, the empty container looks something like this:

 ![Empty ot-site container](https://content-na.drive.amazonaws.com/cdproxy/templink/IC1Wtxw34nmKQ_xm9_738AvsfDB0OJp9gSvFpn-6SN8LAYspN?viewBox=1440)